korean beauty guides

 Origins of the “10 Step Korean Skin Care Routine”

-The term “10 Step Korean Skin Care Routine” began gaining popularity in 2014, according to data from Google Trends.
+According to data from Google Trends, the term “10 Step Korean Skin Care Routine” began gaining popularity in 2014,

 [source: Google Trends]

-Prior to 2014, a handful of articles touched upon the general concept of multi-step Korean skin care routines.
-However, the term “10 Step Korean Skin Care” was first used in an article published by American beauty magazine Into The Gloss in April 2014.
-In this particular article, K-Beauty expert Charlotte Cho introduces readers to different Korean skincare product categories that were not yet available in the US and explains how to properly layer these formulas to create a skin care routine.
+Although there are a few articles published before this date that mention the general concept of multi-step Korean skincare routines, the first appearance of the term “10 Step Korean Skincare” can be traced back to an article published on American beauty magazine Into The Gloss in April 2014.
+In the article K-Beauty expert Charlotte Cho introduces readers to some popular Korean skincare product categories that are not available in the US, while explaining how to layer these formulas and build a skincare routine.

 [source: Into The Gloss]

-Charlotte Cho is a Korean-American entrepreneur and co-founder of Soko Glam, an American website launched in 2012 with the mission of introducing Korean beauty products to a Western audience.
-In 2015, she gained international recognition with the release of her book, “The Little Book of Skin Care,” the first English-language book solely dedicated to Korean beauty.
+Charlotte Cho is a Korean-American entrepreneur and co-founder of Soko Glam, an American website founded in 2012 with the mission of bringing Korean beauty products to a Western audience.
+Cho rose to international fame in 2015, when she published “The Little Book of Skin Care”, the first English-language book dedicated to Korean beauty.

-In her book, Cho outlines how to create a skin care routine using 10 popular Korean products, which she refers to as the “10 Step Korean Skin Care Routine.”
+In her book, Cho outlines how to create a skin care routine using 10 popular Korean products, which she refers to as the “10 Step Korean Skin Care Routine”.
 While she doesn’t explicitly state that Koreans strictly follow this elaborate routine, the book implicitly suggests that this is how Korean skin care is meant to be practiced.
-Following the publication of “The Little Book of Skin Care,” Western media outlets latched onto the story, creating a myth surrounding the “10 Step Skin care Ritual that Koreans are obsessed with.”
-Consequently, many foreigners still equate the “10 Step Korean Skin Care Routine” with Korean beauty today.
+Shortly after the publication of “The Little Book of Skin Care”, Western media outlets picked up the story and created a mythology around the “10 Step Skincare Ritual that Koreans are obsessed with” and that’s why, in the mind of many foreigners, the “10 Step Korean Skincare Routine” is still considered synonymous with Korean beauty to this day.

 [source: Vox Magazine]